norihiro/obs-async-audio-filter/README.md

 ## Introduction

-This plugin tries to fix an asynchronous audio by synchronizing to the master clock of OBS Studio.
+This plugin attempts to fix asynchronous audio by synchronizing to the master clock of OBS Studio.

 OBS Studio is running with a clock provided by the OS.
 On Linux, the clock is synchronized to the NTP server.
-On the other hand, some audio interfaces are running with their own clock to sample the audio, which is asynchronous from the OBS's clock.
+In contrast, audio interfaces often use their own internal clocks to sample audio, which are asynchronous relative to OBS's clock.
-The difference of these clocks causes the audio buffer to reach overflow or underflow after several minutes or more and causes OBS to drop a bunch of audio frames or to introduce silent frames.
+The difference between these clocks causes the audio buffer to eventually overflow or underflow after several minutes or more, resulting in OBS dropping a number of audio frames or introducing silent frames.

-This filter will detect the difference and periodically add or remove an audio sample.
+This filter detects the clock difference and slowly adjust the compensation amount.
-Since just one sample is added or removed at each time, distortion should not be noticable.
+Since the compensation will take several minutes, distortion should not be noticable.

+> [!Note]
-This filter won't resolve asynchronous issue when monitoring the audio.
+> This filter won't resolve asynchronous issues when monitoring audio.
-In some cases, the monitoring device has yet another sampling clock other than OBS Studio or source audio.
+> In some cases, the monitoring device has yet another sampling clock other than OBS Studio or source audio.

+## Background

+### In short: Why Do Audio Glitches Occur in OBS Studio?

+OBS Studio is designed to capture and mix audio from multiple sources simultaniously such as microphones, capture cards, desktop audio.
+Each of these sources is typically driven by its own independent hardware clock.
+Even if set to the same sample rate, they drift over time, leading to glitches.

+### Independent Clocks
+Every audio device (USB microphones, HDMI capture cards, sound cards, etc.) uses its own hardware clock to time audio sampling.
+Even if all devices are configured to the same nominal sample rate (e.g., 48000 Hz), their actual hardware clocks will run at slightly different speeds due to manufacturing tolerances, temperature, and environmental factors.

+### Clock Drift
+Over time, these tiny differences in clock speed (even a few parts per million) accumulate.
+Each source provides audio data at a steady rate, according to its own clock, but that rate does not exactly match the internal clock in OBS Studio, which is the clock of your OS.

+### Buffer Overruns/Underruns
+This drift causes the number of audio samples produced by each device to slowly diverge from what OBS Studio expects.
+As a result, overruns or underruns will occur.
+- **Overruns:** If a source's clock is slightly faster than OBS's, its buffer fills up and excess samples must be dropped, causing pops or audio artifacts.
+- **Underruns:** If a source's clock is slightly slower, the buffer empties and OBS runs out of samples, resulting in gaps or dropouts.

+> [!Tip]
+> The underlying problem is not the mismatched sample rate settings (e.g., 44100 Hz vs. 48000 Hz),
+> but unsynchronized hardware clocks even when all devices are set to the same sample rate.

+### Prior Solutions

+- **Word Clock**:
+  The best solution is to synchronize every hawrdware to the one common clock.
+  However, this requires every hardware and software to support the synchronization.
+  Some enterprise hardware has the input named "word clock", however, OBS Studio does not support this for now.
+- **Synchronizing to the audio device**:
+  Some consumer products synchronize to the audio device clock to avoid the issue.
+  However, OBS Studio supports multiple inputs, even if you have one audio input, usually there are also video inputs.
+  If you synchronize to one audio device, you will suffer the asynchronous issue on other devices.
+- **Asynchronous sample rate conversion**:
+  Instead of expecting the sample rates to match exactly, the difference of the sample rates will be estimated and the sample rate of the audio source can be converted.
+  This plugin implements this solution.

 ## Properties